MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 ### Define model preferences

+1. Enter the following information:
-1. For the **Preferences** step, set a **Prediction time period** to define how far into the future you want to predict the CLV.
+   - **Prediction time period**: How far into the future you want to predict the CLV.
 By default, the unit is set as months.

      > [!TIP]
      > To accurately predict CLV for the set time period, a comparable period of historical data is required.
 For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.

-1. Specify what **Active customers** mean for your business.
-Set the time frame in which a customer must have had at least one transaction to be considered active.
-The model only predicts CLV for active customers.
+   - **Active customers**: Time frame in which a customer must have had at least one transaction to be considered active.
+The model only predicts CLV for **Active customers**.
-   - **Let model calculate purchase interval (recommended)**: The model analyzes your data and determines a time period based on historical purchases.
+     - **Let model calculate purchase interval (recommended)**: Model analyzes your data and determines a time period based on historical purchases.
-   - **Set interval manually**: If you have a specific business definition of an active customer, choose this option and set the time period accordingly.
+     - **Set interval manually**: Time period for your definition of an active customer.

-1. Define the percentile of your active customers you consider to be **High-value customer**.
-    - **Model calculation (recommended)**: The model analyzes your data and determines what a high value customer might be for your business based on your customers’ transaction history.
-The model uses a heuristic rule (inspired by the 80/20 rule or pareto principle) to find the proportion of high-value customers.
+   - **High-value customer**: Percentile of high-value customer.
+     - **Model calculation (recommended)**: Model uses 80/20 rule.
 The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
 Typically, less than 30-40% customers contribute to 80% cumulative revenue.
 However, this number might vary depending on your business and industry.
+   - **Percent of top active customers**: Specific percentile for a high-value customer.
+For example, enter **25** to define high-value customers as the top 25% of future paying customers.

+     If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).

+1. Select **Next**.

+### Define model preferences

+1. Set a **Prediction time period** to define how far into the future you want to predict the CLV.
+By default, the unit is set as months.

+   > [!TIP]
+   > To accurately predict CLV for the set time period, a comparable period of historical data is required.
+For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.

+1. Set the time frame in which a customer must have had at least one transaction to be considered active.
+The model only predicts CLV for **Active customers**.
+   - **Let model calculate purchase interval (recommended)**: The model analyzes your data and determines a time period based on historical purchases.
+   - **Set interval manually**: Set the time period for your definition of an active customer.

+1. Define the percentile of **High-value customer**.
+    - **Model calculation (recommended)**: The model analyzes your customers’ transaction history The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
+Typically, less than 30-40% customers contribute to 80% cumulative revenue.
+However, this number might vary depending on your business and industry.
-    - **Percent of top active customers**: If you have a specific percentile for a high-value customer, choose this option and set the percentile.
-For example, use this option to define high-value customers as the top 20% of future paying customers.
+    - **Percent of top active customers**: Set a specific percentile for a high-value customer.
+For example, enter **20** to define high-value customers as the top 20% of future paying customers.

     If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).